 "Second year modules had a nice selection of subject areas/case studies incorporated within the teaching and learning.
 These were often current and / or relevant and therefore more likely to engage the students.
-There were a good range of appropriate types of student assessment.
-Beginning to see final year modules come through and these are relevant and current subject areas."
+There were a good range of appropriate types of student assessment."
 (EE report, 27th March 2015)